 Director of Business - Pacific Coast League

 Born in Pottstown, PA, Melanie graduated from Lancaster Bible College with a Bachelor of Science degree in Bible / Christian Education.
 In 1988 Melanie completed her paralegal training specializing in litigation, contracts and real estate achieving Certified Legal Assistant status in 1989.
-She has served on the Board of the Evangelical Christian Academy, and as a youth coordinator for her local church.
+She has served on the Board of the Evangelical Christian Academy, and as a youth coordinator.
 In her non-baseball hours, Melanie pursues her varied interests: travel, reading, writing, walking, needle arts and piano.

-After many years in Colorado, Melanie and her husband, Frank, reside in Round Rock, Texas and have one son, Jonathan, recently married to Erica.
+Melanie and her husband, Frank, now reside in Round Rock, Texas after 29 years in Colorado.
+They have one son, Jonathan, who resides in Denver, Colorado.

 Director, Baseball Operations - Pacific Coast League